-A Miami-based bakery owned by Joseph Rutherford will be in front of the U.S. Supreme Court next year to decide whether Rutherford, a devout and very boring Jehovah's Witness, can decline to make a birthday cake on account of his religious beliefs.
+A Miami-based bakery owned by Joseph Rutherford will go before the U.S. Supreme Court today to decide whether Rutherford, a devout and very boring Jehovah's Witness, can decline to make a birthday cake on account of his religious beliefs.

 The case arose late last year when Kendall residents Jeffrey and Amelia Amarillo attempted to commission a cake for their daughter Bethany's 8th birthday from Mr. Rutherford's bakery "Where the Knead is Greater."
 Mr. Rutherford, a lifelong Jehovah's Witness, refused, telling the couple that his religion does not allow celebrations or birthdays.
 "Get the fuck out, really?" asked Jeffrey to Mr. Rutherford, who is always serious.